zilishen/documentation/content/nginx-one/api/authentication.md

 weight: 10
 ---

-In this guide, we'll show you how to authenticate API requests with F5 Distributed Cloud and the F5 NGINX One cloud console.
+In this guide, we'll show you how to authenticate API requests with F5 Distributed Cloud and the F5 NGINX One Cloud Console.
 There are two options for authentication: API Token or API Certificate.
 Both methods ensure secure access to your data.

 ## Getting ready